haraka/Haraka/docs/Logging.md

 # Haraka Logging

 Haraka has built-in logging (see API docs below) and support for log plugins.
-This page pertains to the built in logging.
-For log plugins like ([haraka-plugin-syslog](https://github.com/haraka/haraka-plugin-syslog)), refer to the plugin's docs.

 * log.ini